 A backpack with multiple compartments helps to stay things organized, makes it easy to pack things.
 Along with that it also spreads the weight of the bag around.

 A good backpack always has a hip belt.
 A hip belt helps to transfer the bulk of the backpack’s weight off your shoulders and back, and towards your hip.
-We are discussing about the best daypack for travel in Europe.
+We are discussing the best daypack for travel in Europe.

 If you’re a tech-savvy and carry your portable computer where you go, picking a backpack with a laptop sleeve is very important.
 It helps keep your portable computer safe whereas on a visit.